Updated 29 November

 - £1.5 billion towards Elective Recovery by expanding capacity.

-- This overall funding plans to deliver 9 million more checks, scans and procedures over the next three years and will mean the NHS can aim to deliver 30% more elective activity by March 2025 than before the pandemic.
+- This overall funding plans to deliver 9 million more checks, scans and procedures over the next three years.

 - We are spending up to £7.5 billion over two years to support adult social care and help discharge patients from hospital.
 This historic funding boost will put the adult social care system on a stronger financial footing and help local authorities address waiting lists and workforce pressures in the sector.